 - Cardiac muscle: the muscles of the heart.

 Muscles work by transforming chemical energy into mechanical energy, which moves the human body.
 In summary, for a muscle to contract, the following must occur:

 An electrical impulse travels from the brain through the spinal cord to a nerve (the nerves that control the muscle are called motor neurons).

 The nerve ending then releases a neurotransmitter substance called acetylcholine (ACh).

-Acetylcholine travels through a small space between the nerve and the muscle (at the neuromuscular junction) and binds to a protein (receptor) on the surface of the muscle (the muscle membrane) to which the nerve is attached
+Acetylcholine travels through a small space between the nerve and the muscle (at the neuromuscular junction).
+It binds to a protein (receptor) on the surface of the power (the muscle membrane) to which the nerve is attached, resulting in muscle contraction.

 It is at the neuromuscular junction (NMJ) where MG does its damage.

 In MG, receptors on the surface of the muscle are destroyed or deformed by antibodies that prevent a normal muscle reaction from occurring.
 Antibodies are proteins produced by the immune system to fight infection and disease.